While we do not offer repair services in our store, here are some suggestions on prolonging the life of your Birkenstock footwear.

 We always say that old Birkenstocks have "a story to tell".
 But sometimes they just start to look a little too grubby!

-Regarding cleaning, we have found the best way to clean the suede footbed liner is with a fine grit sandpaper (160-180).
+Regarding cleaning, we have found the best way to clean the suede footbed liner is with fine sandpaper (160-180 grit).
 Gently run the sandpaper along the footbed to remove oil and sweat deposits.
 Then brush them with a soft nylon brush.

 Cleaning the straps depends on the material.
 Birkibuc and Birko-Flor can be spot cleaned with mild soap and water.